Empaths attract narcissists

 Mark professed his undying love for me, bleating that he never wanted to be apart from me, and asked how could I have moved on so quickly.
 You’d have thought I’d hate him I’m sure.
 But I didn’t.
 I felt sorry for him.

 Why do some men do this, let you fall in love with them then hurt you over and over?
 They deny this and tell you you’re a maniac or a psycho and that you need help.
 They make you so mad you eventually end the relationship — then after an age — they want you back.
-Why do I attract narcissists that additionally treat me like this?
+Why do I attract men that treat me like this?

 From this moment……….